lf-lang/playground-lingua-franca/examples/C/src/led-matrix/README.md

 ## Variants

-### Interrupt-based button handling
+### Physical action-based button handling

-[LedMatrix8x8Interrupt.lf](LedMatrix8x8Interrupt.lf) is an alternative version that replaces the polling-based button with a hardware interrupt, using a **Lingua Franca physical action** to schedule the mode change.
+[LedMatrixPhysicalAction8x8.lf](LedMatrixPhysicalAction8x8.lf) is an alternative version that replaces the polling-based button with a hardware interrupt, using a **Lingua Franca physical action** to schedule the mode change.
 Button debouncing is also implemented to prevent spurious mode switches.

 ### **WS2812 Neopixel 8x8 LED Array Board**